pcaston/OpenPeerPower.github.io/source/_integrations/zone.markdown

 <div class='note'>

-Devices that are in the zone **'Home'** will not appear on the map in the Home Assistant UI.
+Devices that are in the zone **'Home'** will not appear on the map in the Open Peer Power UI.

 </div>